Free, No Signup Required

 RPE to RIR Conversion Table

-RPERIR% 1RMDescription
+RPERIR% of 1RMDescription

 @100100%Maximum effort, no reps left